gkz/grasp/docs/replace.md

   Eg. `grasp arr --replace '{{ 1 | after 0 }}'` &rarr; `10;`

 #### wrap
-`wrap arg [arg]` - Wraps its text arguments around the entire result.
+`wrap arg, [arg]` - Wraps its text arguments around the entire result.
 If only one argument is supplied, it uses that for both before and after.
 If two arguments are supplied, the first argument is prepended, and the second is appended.
 Equivalent to `arg{{}}arg`.
 Again, this is more useful with `each`.

 Eg. `grasp arr --replace '{{ 1 | wrap \" }}'` &rarr; `"1";`

 Eg. `grasp arr --replace '{{ 1 | wrap [ ] }}'` &rarr; `[1];`

 #### each
-`each filter [args...]` - Takes a filter (either `before`, `after`, or `wrap`) and applies it to each matched node.
+`each filter, [args...]` - Takes a filter (either `before`, `after`, or `wrap`) and applies it to each matched node.

 Eg. `grasp arr --replace '[{{.elements | each before 1 | join "," }}]'` &rarr; `[11,12,13,14];`